Oseledets' Splitting of Standard-like Maps: Geometric Stability

-as the typical \emph{transient} data which drops as $\tfrac{1}{k}$ in any orbit-wise calculation of the FTLE.
-To further clarify this point, notice that term (\ref{ftleterm}), which depends on time also through the angle $\alpha_k\equiv\alpha(\mh{x}_k)$, is a real-valued function of the form $\tfrac{1}{k}G(\mh{x}_k)$; thus, its asymptotic decay as $\tfrac{1}{k}$ would require function $G$ to be bounded in the limit.
-This is tricky, because the dependence of $G$ on $\alpha_k$ at finite $k$ may be \emph{not} bounded, as $G\propto-\ln|0|$ when $|\alpha_k|\rightarrow 0,\pi$; then, by inspection of the involved geometry (see figure \ref{lom}), two considerations are required: if the points where the local manifold is \emph{horizontal} are \emph{isolated} along it ($\alpha=0$, $\pi$, orange dots in figure \ref{lom}, panel (a), these are called \emph{Morse critical points}) the claim is true because these cannot be asymptotic points for the orbit; instead, the case in which the local manifold is \emph{asymptotically} horizontal ($\alpha_k\rightarrow0$ in the limit, figure \ref{lom}, panel (b)) is impossible, because it would imply that the Lyapunov exponent itself diverges:
+as the typical \emph{transient} data which drops as $\tfrac{1}{n}$ in any orbit-wise calculation of the FTLE.
+To clarify this point, notice further that the only cases in which the infinite-time limit of term (\ref{ftleterm}) may exhibit problems arise when the function $\sin(\alpha_n)$ vanishes, \textit{i.e.} when $\alpha_n\to 0,\pi$ and the local manifold becomes horizontal as $n\to\infty$; but, as already pointed out, the case in which the local manifold is \emph{asymptotically} horizontal is impossible, because it would imply that the Lyapunov exponent itself diverges:

 and this is ruled out by the invertibility of map $\mh{f}$.
-As an ultimate check (not shown) we have also calculated the FTLE by both standard techniques and expression (\ref{ftle2}) and verified that the magnitude of term (\ref{ftleterm}) (exemplified in figure \ref{diffang1}, panel (a)) is exactly the same of the FTLE fluctuations due to different initial perturbations, or, $\alpha_0$.
+As an ultimate check (not shown) we have also calculated the FTLE by both standard techniques and expression (\ref{ftle2}) and verified that the magnitude of term (\ref{ftleterm}) (exemplified in figure \ref{diffang1}) is exactly the same of the FTLE fluctuations due to different initial perturbations, or, $\alpha_0$.